Fact Check: Donald Trump repeats false claims about his legal troubles after closing arguments in civil trial | KRDO

 And on the night she was elected in November 2018, she said, “I will be shining a bright light into every dark corner of his real estate dealings, and every dealing, demanding truthfulness at every turn.”

+However, back in 2022, when Trump’s lawyers similarly accused Jones of pursuing the case for political reasons, Engoron ruled that there was “sufficient legal basis for continuing its investigation, which undercuts the notion that this ongoing investigation is based on personal animus.”

-However, it should be noted that James hasn’t exclusively targeted Trump or his fellow Republicans.
-For example, she investigated former New York Gov. Andrew Cuomo, a Democrat, and issued a blistering report.
+It should also be noted that James hasn’t exclusively targeted Trump or his fellow Republicans.
+For example, she investigated former New York Gov. Andrew Cuomo, a Democrat, and issued a blistering report concluding that he sexually harassed multiple women, including state employees.
+This spurred Cuomo’s resignation in August 2021.

 The-CNN-Wire